 A ventricular assist device (VAD), also known as a mechanical circulatory support device, is an implantable mechanical pump that assists in the pumping of blood from your heart's lower chambers (ventricles) to the rest of your body.
 In those with weakening hearts or heart failure, a VAD is used.

 Although a VAD can be implanted in your heart's left, right, or both ventricles, it is most commonly used in the left.
-A left ventricular assist device is one that is implanted in the left ventricle (LVAD), and serves as a partial artificial heart.
+A left ventricular assist device is implanted in the left ventricle (LVAD) and serves as a partial artificial heart.

 While you wait for a heart transplant or for your heart to become strong enough to pump blood on its own, you may have a VAD implanted.
 If you have heart failure and are not a suitable candidate for a heart transplant, your doctor may propose that you have a VAD implanted as a long-term treatment.